 For marginal effects

-The method proposed in Powering RCTs for marginal effects with GLMs using prognostic score adjustment by Højbjerre-Frandsen et. al (2025), which can be used to estimate the power when estimating any marginal effect, is implemented in the function power_marginaleffect().
+The method proposed in Powering RCTs for marginal effects with GLMs using prognostic score adjustment by Højbjerre-Frandsen et. al (2025) is a method to estimate the power of any marginal effect, which is robust to misspecification.
+The method works for prospective power estimation, performing an analysis only using data of control participants.
+This is implemented in the function power_marginaleffect().

 power_marginaleffect(